Running an event

 Should I run an event?

 This year, depending on government guidelines, Volunteers’ Week events may be smaller, online or at a social distance.
 Regardless of what shape they take, a Volunteers’ Week event will bring people together to celebrate volunteers’ contribution.
-Whether you run an event is up to you, but here’s some things to consider as you begin your planning.
+Whether you decide to run an event or not is up to you, but here are some things to consider as you begin your planning.